Rwanda women's national cricket team

-The Rwanda women's national cricket team is the team that represents Rwanda in international women's cricket.
+The Rwanda women's national cricket team represents Rwanda in international women's cricket.

 History

 Rwanda's women's team first played in 2007, playing two matches against Uganda in December of that year, before participating in the 2008–09 East African Women's Championship.
 Since 2014 the country has hosted the Kwibuka T20 Tournament annually.

 In March 2018, Cricket Builds Hope - a charity focused on the use the sport as a tool for social change in Rwanda - commenced the Women's Empowerment Programme, a multi-year project aiming to use cricket to help develop leadership skills amongst women from low-income families in Kigali.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between Rwanda women and other ICC members since 1 July 2018 have been full WT20Is.

 Rwanda played their first WT20I on 26 January 2019, during a five-match series against Nigeria.

 In the 2019 ICC Development Awards, recognising advancement of the sport in Associate and Affiliate nations, Rwanda received two of the six awards available: Female Participation Programme of the Year, and Associate Member Women's Performance of the Year.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Rwanda were named in the 2021 ICC Women's T20 World Cup Africa Qualifier regional group, alongside ten other teams.
 Rwanda finished third in their group after winning three of their five matches, failing to progress to the knockout stages of the tournament.